matteo14c/HaploCoV/README.md

 \<genomicposition\>_\<ref\>|\<alt\>  <br>
 i.e. 1_A|T indicates a A to T substitution in position 1 of the reference genome.<br>

 A valid example of an HaploCoV-formatted file, including all the sequences available in INSDC databases up to 2022-07-20 is available at the following link: [HaploCoVFormatted.txt](http://159.149.160.88/HaploCoVFormatted.txt.gz) in the form of a `gzip` compressed file.
-When de-compressed the file should be around 2.9G in size.
+When de-compressed the file should be around 2.9G in size, or alternatively see the Use cases sections, below.

 ## #1.1 GISAID data: addToTable.pl

 *addToTable.pl* reads multifasta (*sequences.fasta*) and metadata files (*metadata.tsv*) and extracts all the information required for subsequent analyses.
+Currently the tool supports both complete dumps of the GISAID database (see [here](https://haplocov.readthedocs.io/en/latest/data.html#gisaid)), and data packages in Augur format (see [here](https://haplocov.readthedocs.io/en/latest/data.html#gisaid-augur)).

 ### Options
 *addToTable.pl* accepts the following options: